chillcicada/nixos-config/README.md

   - `vars.nix`: the shared variables used in the host configurations.
 - `justfile`: the file that contains the recipes for the `just` command.
 - `LICENSE`: the license file for the repo.
-- `modules`: contains the reusable modules for different purposes.
+- `modules`: contains the reusable top-level modules for different purposes.
-  - `<top-level>.nix`: the top-level modules for the system.
 - `README.md`: this file.
 - `treefmt.toml`: the configuration file for `treefmt`, a tool to format the directory tree.